nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-functional-overview.md

 ### {{> anchor 'metadata-edit'}}Editing Metadata

 {{#> callout type='info' }}
-Metadata edit is available starting from Nuxeo Platform 6.0.
+Metadata edit is available starting from Nuxeo Platform 6.0.</br>
 With a Drive client version below 4, it will open in a view within the application.
-Otherwise, it will open directly in the browser.
+Otherwise, it will open directly in the browser.</br>
 The custom metadata page is only available with the JSF UI.
 If using WebUI, it will direct you to the default page of the document.
 {{/callout}}

 Metadata Edit allows you to edit the metadata of your document from your desktop.